Amplitude Factorization in the Electroweak Standard Model: Introduction

-In this letter we outline a formalism which serves as the basis for generalizing soft gluon evolution \cite{Kidonakis:1998nf,Contopanagos_1997,Oderda:1999kr,Sjodahl:2009wx,Platzer:2013fha,AngelesMartinez:2018cfz,DeAngelis:2020rvq,Platzer:2020lbr} and amplitude level parton branching \cite{Forshaw:2019ver,Loschner:2021keu}, to also account for the exchange and emission of electroweak bosons, along with additional effects from the electroweak interaction of the fermions in the SM.
+In this paper, we outline a formalism which serves as the basis for generalizing soft gluon evolution \cite{Kidonakis:1998nf,Contopanagos_1997,Oderda:1999kr,Sjodahl:2009wx,Platzer:2013fha,AngelesMartinez:2018cfz,DeAngelis:2020rvq,Platzer:2020lbr} and amplitude level parton branching \cite{Forshaw:2019ver,Loschner:2021keu}.
+Our formalism also accounts for the exchange and emission of electroweak bosons, along with additional effects from the electroweak interaction of the fermions in the Standard Model.
 This will allow us to describe observables which are sensitive to changes in the isospin composition of emitting systems, as well as to account for the chiral nature of the electroweak interactions.
-Our work will provide the fundamental building blocks to apply and extend amplitude level evolution to the resummation of electroweak effects \cite{Ciafaloni:1998xg,Denner:2000jv,Denner:2001gw,Ciafaloni:2005fm,Chiu:2007yn,Manohar:2018kfx}, and to provide a thorough framework for the construction of parton branching algorithms which coherently treat electroweak and QCD effects on equal footing.
+Our work will provide the fundamental building blocks to apply and extend amplitude level evolution to the resummation of electroweak effects \cite{Ciafaloni:1998xg,Denner:2000jv,Denner:2001gw,Ciafaloni:2005fm,Chiu:2007yn,Manohar:2018kfx}.
+It will also provide a thorough framework for the construction of parton branching algorithms which coherently treat electroweak and QCD effects on equal footing.
 Our framework will complement existing approaches of electroweak showers \cite{Kleiss:2020rcg,Masouminia:2021kne,Brooks:2021kji} which are based on emission amplitudes only \cite{Chen:2016wkt} and will link to electroweak evolution for strictly high energies in the quasi-collinear limit, {\it e.g.} \cite{Bauer:2017isx,Bauer:2018xag}.
-Our analysis is also in shape to include the effects of mixing, decays and the projection onto observed states as outlined in \cite{Plaetzer2022:evolution}, which can lead to possible mis-cancellations of logarithmically enhanced contributions \cite{Manohar:2014vxa} or to mechanisms restoring the cancellation \cite{Reiner:2021bol}.
-We focus in particular on the underlying kinematic region in which factorization, including different mass shells and possibly recoils, take place, and on the structure of the evolving amplitude as a vector in the space of color, isospin, and chirality structures.
+It is also in shape to include the effects of mixing, decays and the projection onto observed states as outlined in \cite{Platzer:2022jny}.
+The latter can lead to possible miscancellations of logarithmically enhanced contributions \cite{Manohar:2014vxa} or to mechanisms restoring the cancellation \cite{Reiner:2021bol}.

+We focus in particular on the underlying kinematic region in which factorization, including different mass shells and possibly recoils, take place, and on the structure of the evolving amplitude as a vector in the space of isospin and chiral structures, similar to how it is typically described as a vector in color space.
 This will form the basis of an actual implementation of an evolution algorithm within amplitude evolution frameworks such as the \texttt{CVolver} \cite{Platzer:2013fha,DeAngelis:2020rvq} library.